 21 Ways to Asana Like a Pro

-We here at RE:Innovating use the magical managing work application Asana to track our project progress, meet deadlines, communicate with our clients and provide transparency and a spirit of collaboration for every brand we support.
+We here at RE:STUDIO use the magical managing work application Asana to track our project progress, meet deadlines, communicate with our founders and provide transparency and a spirit of collaboration for every brand we support.

-Below you will find helpful tips for maximizing efficiency and minimizing frustration as you move through the desktop and web app.
+Below you will find helpful tips for maximizing efficiency and minimizing frustration as you move through the app.

 Verb Heavy Task Names

-This is a big one.
-When you create and assign an Asana task, make sure for the sake of clarity it begins with a verb.
+When you create and assign an Asana, make sure for the sake of clarity it begins with a verb.

 Author December Blog Posts

 Launch Facebook Campaign.